 Third, how long do you plan to keep the Apple tablet?
 On average, an iPad is good for about four years.
 Suppose you intend to keep it for as long as possible or even sell it once the next-generation iPad comes out.
 In that case, you'd better put an extra layer of protection on it.

-There are various cases available for the iPad, depending on the size and model you own.
+There are various types of iPad cases, depending on the size and model you own.
 Thicker cases usually offer more protection, while thinner cases tend to be easier to carry.
-In the end, your choice in case probably depends on how you will use the iPad.
+In the end, your choice in iPad cases probably depends on how you will use the iPad.

 Apple has some useful accessories to offer, although not many when it comes to the Magic Keyboard for iPad Pro 2018 & 2020 and iPad Air 2020.

 Apple's Magic Keyboard allows an iPad Pro or iPad Air to work like a computer.
 It protects the tablet to a certain extent, but a case is still necessary, as discussed in this article.
 It's more of a challenge to pick a case for your iPad Pro 2018 & 2020 and iPad Air 4 than older models, as you will want an iPad case that's also compatible with the Magic Keyboard.

 The Magic Keyboard is about the same weight as the 12.9-inch iPad Pro.